• Skip to primary navigation

 Pastry

-• A super easy to make pastry, that you can make with the food processor or a hand-held mixer fitted with hook attachments.
+• A super easy-to-make pastry that you can make with the food processor or a hand-held mixer fitted with hook attachments.

 • Just place everything in the food processor or bowl and mix very shortly.

-• Wrap in plastic foil and place it in the refrigerator while you prepare the rest of the ingredients.
+• Wrap it in plastic foil and place it in the refrigerator while you prepare the rest of the ingredients.

 Filling

-• A mixture of heavy cream, sugar, corn starch and egg yolks stirred in less than 2 minutes.
+• A mixture of heavy cream, sugar, corn starch, and egg yolks stirred in less than 2 minutes.

 Glaze